 We are extremely fortunate to live close to Lancaster County, Pennsylvania which is home to the Pennsylvania Dutch, a culture, customs and way of life that has stayed remarkably consistent for centuries.
 It's a modern view into pre-Industrial Revolution societies in Europe and the United States where communities were bonded together by a set of common religious beliefs and an agrarian lifestyle.
 As you drive down Route 30 and make your way off of it to your destination of choice, you pass strip malls, car dealerships, gas stations but slowly they become fewer and you see acres of farm land, silos of grain, horses and black buggy's and those curious characters with conservative dress and a steely gaze.
 Your transport back in time isn't as hip as Marty's Delorean or Bill and Ted's phone booth but it's remarkable nonetheless.

-Each year, the Gunn Clan visits King's Pumpkin Farm in Lancaster County to immerse ourselves in the past, buy our Fall pumpkins and decorations and have some Fall Fun.
+Each year, the Gunn Clan visits King's Pumpkin Farm in Chester County immerse ourselves in the past, buy our Fall pumpkins and decorations and have some Fall Fun.
 King's is a working farm that has Fall festivities in September and October.
 Beyond the experience of transporting oneself back to a different age and culture, there are plenty of fun family activities including:

 - Pumpkin picking

 We typically spend one and a half hours there and offer the following recommendations:

 - Go on a Saturday afternoon (they are closed on Sunday).

 - Bring cash!
 Only cash or checks are accepted at the farm.